LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 This tutorial guides you through creating a simple "Hello World" bot.

-### Pre-requisite steps
+### Prerequisite steps

-This tutorial assumes you have a user account for the Conversation Builder platform.
+This tutorial assumes you have a user account for the LiveEngage and Conversation Builder platforms.
 If you don't, your team should have an administrator assigned who can create one for you.

 ### Step 1: Create a new bot